His genitive: Germanic

-An important difference between the early "his" genitives in Middle English and the other Germanic languages is that the early English "his" genitives agreed with neither the possessor nor the possessed thing; the possessive marker was always some form of "his" or "ys".
+An important difference between the early "his" genitives in Middle English and those of the other Germanic languages is that the early English "his" genitives agreed with neither the possessor nor the possessed.
+The possessive marker was always some form of "his" or "ys".
 In Early Modern English, however, the genitive marker was clearly a pronoun that agreed with the possessor.

 Non-Germanic

-His genitive contructions also occur in languages such as the Turkic family (including Turkish and Azerbaijani), Hungarian, and Indonesian, unlike Germanic, are marked by possessive affixes instead of separate pronouns.
+"His" genitive constructions also occur in Turkic languages (including Turkish and Azerbaijani), Hungarian, and Indonesian.
+Unlike in Germanic languages, they are marked by possessive affixes, instead of separate pronouns.
+All of those constructions have no historic relation to the Germanic ones.